 Granted, pricing is less complicated for a B2C company that has low-volume deals from a small product catalog than it is for the average B2B technology vendor offering complex SKUs to a market where seemingly no two customers are alike.

 Still, wouldn’t you love to have so much confidence in your pricing that you could explain one customer’s price to another?
 So much confidence that you could remove the negotiation process altogether from the majority of your transactions?

 From competition to short product lifecycles to outdated processes, there’s a lot that gets in the way of maximizing the revenue potential of your latest innovations.
 In an uncertain economic environment, it’s more important than ever that technology vendors pay attention to pricing inefficiencies that are slowing down growth and hindering the customer experience.
-To read more about extending innovation to the sales process in high tech?
+Want to learn more about our approach to extending innovation to the sales process in high tech?
 Visit us at pros.com to find additional technology industry resources or schedule a demo

 About the AuthorMore Content by Valerie Howard